 Do you want to bet your customer are there, too?

 Meta Ads uses the CPM charging model more often than CPC primarily because of its unique targeting options.
 Meta is an audience-oriented platform, so don’t target keywords.

-Instead, target audience according to age, gender, education, interests, income, behavior and other demographic characteristics.
+Instead, the target audience is according to age, gender, education, interests, income, behavior, and other demographic characteristics.